 def whats_on_the_telly(penguin=None): if penguin is None: penguin = penguin.append("property of the zoo") return penguin

 It is also possible to create anonymous functions (functions not bound to a name), for immediate use in expressions.
-This uses lambda expressions, described in section Lambdas.
-Note that the lambda expression is merely a shorthand for a simplified function definition; a function defined in a “def” statement can be passed around or assigned to another name just like a function defined by a lambda expression.
-The “def” form is actually more powerful since it allows the execution of multiple statements.
+This uses lambda forms, described in section Lambdas.
+Note that the lambda form is merely a shorthand for a simplified function definition; a function defined in a “def” statement can be passed around or assigned to another name just like a function defined by a lambda form.
+The “def” form is actually more powerful since it allows the execution of multiple statements and annotations.

 Programmer’s note: Functions are first-class objects.
 A “def” form executed inside a function definition defines a local function that can be returned or passed around.
 Free variables used in the nested function can access the local variables of the function containing the def.
 See section Naming and binding for details.